Sean-G-Han/tp/docs/DeveloperGuide.md

 ### Delete Multiple Clients

-The `deleteclientmult` command removes multiple clients from WealthVault based on the specified indices.
+The `deleteclientmult` command deletes multiple clients from WealthVault based on the specified indices.

 #### Implementation